 Some trees will need occasional pruning of the side branches, encouraging upright growth.

-Our favourite five
+Our favourite five trees for small gardens

 Amelanchier, sometimes called Serviceberry is an exceptionally hardy shrubby tree from the USA.
 They have white flowers with a light pink tinge in spring before almost purple leaves appear.
 These turn to dark green in summer that are spotted with deep red cherry like fruit.
 The autumn colour is incredible turning red and orange before falling for winter.

 Most of them are small trees.
 They grow to about 4m (13′) up to 6m (19′) after 10 years or so.
 They can be pruned to shape in winter or straight after flowering.

 Choose for Amelanchier Ballerina or Amelanchier Obelisk (pictured), a narrower upright tree even more suitable for small gardens.